Kevin B. Miller,1 PhD

 James O. Eckberg and Steven T. Rosenzweig

-The resiliency of cereal grain food systems is threatened by the agricultural degradation of natural resources.
+The resiliency of grain food systems is threatened by agricultural degradation of natural resources.
+Regenerative agriculture reimagines conventional agriculture around nature-based principles to restore soil health, biodiversity, and farm economics.

 Lucie Beckers1 and Bram Pareyt2